Skip to content

 Important

-Business Data Collection Account USER Used for collecting business data using FUNC CREATE USER 'read'@'%' IDENTIFIED BY 'u19e0LmkL8Fxxxx';
+Business Data Collection Account USER Used for collecting business data with FUNC CREATE USER 'read'@'%' IDENTIFIED BY 'u19e0LmkL8Fxxxx';

 GRANT SELECT ON df_core.* TO 'read'@'%';